Elaine May: 1950–1957: Stage career and Compass Players

 After her marriage to Marvin May, she studied acting.
 She also held odd jobs during that period, such as a roof salesman, and tried to enroll in college.
 She learned, however, that colleges in California required a high school diploma to apply, which she did not have.
 After finding out that the University of Chicago was one of the few colleges that would accept students without diplomas, she set out with seven dollars and hitchhiked to Chicago.

 Soon after moving to Chicago in 1950, May began informally taking classes at the university by auditing, sitting in without enrolling.
 She nevertheless sometimes engaged in discussions with instructors and once started a huge fight after saying that Socrates' apology was a political move.
 Mike Nichols, who was then an actor in the school's theatrical group, remembers her coming to his philosophy class, making "outrageous" comments, and leaving.
 They learned about each other from friends, eventually being introduced after one of his stage shows.
-The director Paul Sills brought May to Nichols and said, "Mike, I want you to meet the only other person on the campus of the University of Chicago who’s as hostile as you are: Elaine May."
+The director Paul Sills brought May to Nichols and said, "Mike, I want you to meet the only other person on the campus of the University of Chicago who's as hostile as you are: Elaine May."
 Six weeks later, they bumped into each other at a train station in Chicago and soon began spending time together over the following weeks as "dead-broke theatre junkies."

 In 1955, May joined a new, off-campus improvisational theater group in Chicago, The Compass Players, becoming one of its charter members.
 The group was founded by Sills and David Shepherd.
 Nichols later joined the group, wherein he resumed his friendship with May.
 At first, he was unable to improvise well on stage, but with inspiration from May, they began developing improvised comedy sketches together.
 Nichols remembered this period:

 From then on it became mostly pleasure because of Elaine's generosity.
 The fact of Elaine—her presence—kept me going.
 She was the only one who had faith in me.
 I loved it...
 We had a similar sense of humor and irony...
 When I was with her I became something more than I had been before.

-Actress Geraldine Page recalled they worked together with great efficiency, "like a juggernaut."
-Thanks in part to Nichols and May, the Compass Players became an enormously popular satirical comedy troupe.
-They helped the group devise new stage techniques to adapt the freedom they had during the workshop.